Delectable cuisine and legendary ruins

-Over 60 million people proudly call Italy home and, in this case, a little ego is understandable.
-As a Mediterranean crossroads, Italy has had a profound impact on the art, cuisine, and spiritual life of Europe since ancient times.
-The 116,347 square-mile “boot” on the southern end of Europe, is the seat of papal power, birthplace of the Renaissance, and—perhaps most importantly—the harbinger of pizza.
-Experience cultural touchstones like Michelangelo’s David and the Roman Colosseum.
-Bike through vineyards and boat winding canals.
-It’s hard not to enjoy a country where pasta counts as an appetizer.
+Italy has had a profound impact on the art, cuisine, and spiritual life of Europe since ancient times.
+Shaped like a boot on the southern end of Europe, Italy is the seat of papal power, the birthplace of the Renaissance, and—perhaps most importantly—the world’s most popular cuisine.
+Experience cultural touchstones like Michelangelo’s David in Florence and the Colosseum in Rome.
+Bike through vineyards in Tuscany and sail through winding canals in Venice during your trip to Italy.

-Italy is all about finding your dolce vita.
-Is it eating seafood on the Sicilian coast and exploring ancient ruins or indulging on truffles in Tuscany and skiing in the Alps?
-Whatever it is, Italy is there to meet you with a quartino of wine and a healthy dose of effortless cool.
+A trip to Italy is all about finding your dolce vita.
+Whether that’s eating seafood on the Sicilian coast, exploring ancient ruins in Pompeii, or skiing in the Alps, Italy allows you to live your best life.
 With more UNESCO sites than any other country in the world, you’ll experience the heights of human ingenuity, but don’t miss out on the small pleasures—you never knew a tomato could taste so good.

 Wind your way to the heart of Rome where the Colosseum has welcomed crowds since 80 AD.
-This six-acre stadium could accommodate up to 87,000 people in its heyday, making it the biggest amphitheater in the world to date.
+This iconic arena could accommodate up to 87,000 people in its heyday, making it the biggest amphitheater in the world to date.
 On your tour, you’ll see the hypogeum—an intricate series of alcoves beneath the floor where animals and set pieces were stored in preparation for theater and bloodsports.

 The facade of the Parthenon may seem eerily familiar as it has inspired so many subsequent monuments.
 Enter through the Corinthian columns to stand beneath the 27-foot oculus.
 Inside you’ll see evidence of the temple’s history, as both a Pagan and Catholic house of worship, in the statues of Roman gods and biblical figures.
 When you exit it’s hard to believe you are in the buzzing center of contemporary Rome.